 Development or redevelopment projects may create or replace impervious surfaces, including some pollution-generating impervious surfaces.
 If runoff from these surfaces enters fishbearing streams, contaminants in the runoff may harm or kill fish.
-Contaminants in runoff that enters surface waters may also be harmful to terrestrial wildlife.
-Stormwater contaminants that enter Puget Sound and other marine areas are almost immediately diluted to concentrations too low to have any discernible effects on species in that environment.

 As discussed in Section 3.1.2 in Earth & Water Quality, on-site stormwater management would likely be required for development or redevelopment projects within the city limits.
-Implementation of required stormwater management would occur under any of the alternatives and would prevent or minimize the delivery of contaminants to fish-bearing streamssurface waters.
-This, in turn, would avoid or minimize the potential for adverse impacts on aquatic species fish, wildlife, and their habitats.
+Implementation of required stormwater management would occur under any of the alternatives and would prevent or minimize the delivery of contaminants to fish-bearing streams.
+This, in turn, would avoid or minimize the potential for adverse impacts on aquatic species and habitats.